Sand, wood, metal.

 clay, plaster, bronze

-Beautiful figurative sculptures with a touch a whimsical touch.
+Beautiful figurative sculptures with a whimsical touch.

 Prévost, Joël A